sul-dlss/happy-heron/README.md

 Create and migrate the database with `bundle exec rake db:prepare` and seed the test database with `RAILS_ENV=test bin/rails db:seed`

 Then run tests with `bundle exec rspec`.
-If you also want to do style checks & linting, run Rubocop and RSpec serially via `bin/rake`.
+If you also want to do style checks & linting of Ruby code and ERBs, run `bin/rake`.

 ### Faking Globus Client Calls